Managing Up Map · Leadership Cartography™

-I want to understand the pattern
+I want to understand the system

 Is this your terrain?